Discussion Panel Meetings

 Team expertise review

-Large proposals in topical panels
+EC proposals in discussion panels

-Every proposal, including triaged proposals, must receive Proposal Feedback Comments.
+Every proposal, including triaged proposals, must receive proposal feedback comments.
 Those comments should reflect the primary selection criteria.
-The Primary and Secondary reviewers are responsible for collating those comments; primary and secondary reviewers should enter their preliminary comments into the reviewer tool in advance of the panel meeting.
-There will be an opportunity to modify and adjust those comments during and after the meeting, but only limited time is available.
-Comments are sent verbatim and must be couched in an appropriately respectful manner.
+The Primary and Secondary reviewers are responsible for collating those comments; primary and secondary reviewers should enter their preliminary feedback comments into the reviewer tool in advance of the panel meeting.
+Graders are also encouraged to enter their comments, even if they are brief, in the “Remarks” section in SPIRIT, as they evaluate the proposal during preliminary grading, or during panel discussion; this information is very valuable for the primary and secondary reviewers when writing feedback comments, and specially so if the proposal is triaged and not discussed during the meeting.

 Next: Final Ranking